 Piaget considered interdisciplinarity to be the result of “reciprocal assimilation” between disciplines, in which both or all the disciplines involved are transformed through interaction (Klein, 1990).
-In the process of interdisciplinary knowledge flow in HER, the phenomenon of “reciprocal assimilation” between disciplines/fields is also very significant, and Wittgenstein () referred to this characteristic as “family resemblance”.
+In the process of interdisciplinary knowledge flow in HER, the phenomenon of “reciprocal assimilation” between disciplines/fields is also very significant, and Wittgenstein (1953) referred to this characteristic as “family resemblance”.
 The research themes/problems involved in HER are common issues across numerous disciplines.
 Researchers use knowledge from various disciplines/fields to explain, reveal, and solve research themes/problems in higher education.
 Various types of knowledge create certain connections among each other in the field of higher education, forming research communities around specific topics, thus forming a unique knowledge network structure for HER (Sorenson et al., 2002).
 During the knowledge flow process of HER from 2000 to 2022, the disciplines/fields with a larger flow of knowledge are mostly those close to the field of HER.
 Although the knowledge flow of distant disciplines seems numerous in terms of types, the proportion distributed among individuals is small.
-Looking at the five major areas of the science map, HER mainly engages in knowledge absorption and diffusion activities within Psychology and Social Sciences, with relatively less knowledge flow occurring in the other four areas, but with potential for development.
-From a micro-disciplinary perspective, HER mainly involves the flow of knowledge in disciplines such as Education Educational Research, Management, Sociology, Psychology, and Economics, with smaller proportions in other disciplines, and the overall characteristic of interdisciplinary knowledge flow is significant.
-Among them, the knowledge flow between HER and Education Educational Research accounts for the most, with a knowledge absorption proportion of 37.77% and a knowledge diffusion proportion of 22.42%.
+Looking at the five major areas of the science map, HER mainly engages in knowledge absorption and diffusion activities within Psychology and Social Sciences, with relatively less knowledge flow occurring in the other four areas, but with some potential for development.
+From a micro-disciplinary perspective, HER mainly involves the flow of knowledge in disciplines such as Education and Educational Research, Management, Sociology, Psychology, and Economics, with smaller proportions in other disciplines, and the overall characteristic of interdisciplinary knowledge flow is significant.
+Among them, the knowledge flow between HER and Education and Educational Research accounts for the most, with a knowledge absorption proportion of 37.77% and a knowledge diffusion proportion of 22.42%.

 5.2.
 Mechanism of Interdisciplinary Knowledge Flow in HER